What Is Psychological Distress? An Overview

 Getty/AnnaStills

 Psychological distress can cause different symptoms in different people.
-The cause of the stress, and a person's coping mechanisms, may determine how they are affected.
+The cause of the stress and a person's coping mechanisms may determine how they are affected.

-A person who lives with high levels of psychological distress may also experience impaired mental health, followed by an increased risk for developing a mental health disorder.
-It can be natural to feel symptoms of stress during a crisis.
-For example, losing a loved one or surviving a major natural disaster are two examples of life-changing events that can lead to intense psychological distress.
+A person who lives with high levels of psychological distress may experience impaired mental health, followed by an increased risk of developing a mental health disorder.
 The intensity of distress typically subsides with time.
 However, when these feelings persist and are accompanied by other symptoms, such as sleeplessness or an uncontrolled reliving of a stressful or traumatic event, a person may be experiencing a stress disorder, such as post-traumatic stress disorder (PTSD).

 Symptoms of psychological distress can vary, even among people who have experienced the same stressor.
-However, the following are some common symptoms of psychological distress
+However, the following are some common symptoms of psychological distress:

 • Problems with anger management